RedisVentures/redis-feast-gcp/README.md

-# gcp-feast-demo
+# redis-feast-gcp
-*An end-to-end architecture of [Feast](https://docs.feast.dev/) with [Redis Cloud](https://app.redislabs.com/) (as the Online Feature Store) deployed on Google Cloud Platform (GCP).*
+*An end-to-end machine learning feature store architecture using [Feast](https://docs.feast.dev/) and [Redis Enterprise](https://app.redislabs.com/) (as the Online Feature Store) deployed on [Google Cloud Platform](https://cloud.google.com/) (GCP).*

->*This demo is not meant to replace a production ML system.
-Rather, it should demonstrate several core components, all of which should be interchangeable and modular with your specific setup.*
+>This prototype is a reference architecture.
+All components are containerized, and various customizations and optimizations are required before running in production.
 ___

-## Demo ML Application
+## Demo ML Application: COVID-19 Vaccination Forecasting
-To demonstrate the power of a Feature Store, we include a demo machine learning application that **predicts the count of next week's administered COVID-19 vaccine doses** (by US state).
+To demonstrate the power of a Feature Store, we provide a demo application that **forecasts the count administered COVID-19 vaccine doses** (by US state) **for next week**.

-The Feature Store fuses together weekly [google search trends data](https://console.cloud.google.com/marketplace/product/bigquery-public-datasets/covid19-vaccination-search-insights) along with lagging [vaccine dose counts](https://github.com/owid/covid-19-data).

->*Both datasets are open source and provided free to the public!*
+The Feature Store fuses together weekly [google search trends data](https://console.cloud.google.com/marketplace/product/bigquery-public-datasets/covid19-vaccination-search-insights) along with lagging [vaccine dose counts](https://github.com/owid/covid-19-data). *Both datasets are open source and provided free to the public.*

 The full system will include:
 - GCP infrastructure setup and teardown